Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Introduction

 A viable approach enabling cooperative \gls{isac} is exploiting the current multi-cell infrastructure.
 Localization performance typically benefits from wide bandwidths, which, under conventional cellular planning, implies full frequency reuse across neighboring cells.
 Unfortunately, this also amplifies radar‑to‑radar interference, which in turn may eventually degrade radar performance instead of enhancing it~\cite{Munari2018}.
 What is thus needed is a space‑time spectrum sharing strategy that orchestrates when and where each \gls{bs} performs sensing and communication, so as to localize radar targets without sacrificing \glspl{ue} \gls{qos}.
 On this line, recent works have focused on beamforming design for \gls{mimo} \glspl{bs}.
 The authors of~\cite{Li2024multistaticISAC} and~\cite{Wang2024interference-multicell} proposed beamforming optimization to maximize sensing coverage in a multi-\gls{bs}, single-cell environment, and to mitigate inter-cell interference in multi-cell \gls{isac} systems, respectively. \cite{Babu2024multicell} focuses on a multi-\gls{bs} beamforming design able to exploit shared \gls{csi} and data among \glspl{bs} to enable bistatic sensing between cells. \cite{Ma2025multicell}~extends the beamforming design to multi-array \glspl{bs} and transmit/receive mode selection, maximizing the sensing \gls{sinr} subject to communication \gls{sinr} constraints.

 From the \gls{mac} layer perspective, scheduling for multi-cell \gls{isac} remains underexplored.
 Moreover, sensing itself entails heterogeneous tasks---\emph{search}, which scans wide areas for new objects, and \emph{tracking}, which allocates resources to monitor known targets with high precision~\cite{Aubry2024}.
 A practical framework must thus allocate resources not only across cells but also between these sensing modes, while safeguarding minimum data rate guarantees.
-This challenge reduces to designing a multi-cell \gls{mac} frame structure that dynamically orchestrates shared space–time resources for both communication and radar tasks.
+This challenge reduces to designing a multi-cell \gls{mac} framework that dynamically orchestrates shared space–time resources for communication and radar tasks.
 In this work, we propose a \gls{mac} layer framework where communication and sensing are time multiplexed, enabling a tractable optimization of search, tracking, and data transmission tasks.
-The proposed approach jointly coordinates cells to achieve improved sensing–communication coexistence with efficient resource utilization.
-Simulations demonstrate that the proposed framework satisfies radar operational requirements with reliability above 0.999, outperforming the baselines.
+Specifically, the proposed framework employs time-domain task scheduling and beam selection---formulated as an assignment problem---to mitigate inter-task and inter-cell interference, respectively.
+Then, communication and radar tasks are scheduled to satisfy communication throughput, sensing target detection, and sensing \gls{sinr}.
+Our approach jointly coordinates cells to achieve improved sensing–communication coexistence with efficient resource utilization.
+Simulations prove that the proposed framework satisfies radar requirements with reliability above 0.999, outperforming the baselines.